ipirva/vmware_napp/VMware_NAPP_Installation.md

 https://docs.vmware.com/en/VMware-NSX/4.0/nsx-application-platform/GUID-85CD2728-8081-45CE-9A4A-D72F49779D6A.html

 I choose the Evaluation t-shirt size installation on top of a Vanilla Kubernetes.
-The Kuberentes nodes are hosted on top of vSphere 7, and the storage used in vSAN.
+The Kuberentes nodes are hosted on top of vSphere 7, and the storage used is vSAN.

-The following files must be modified to reflect the environment: csi-vsan/storage-class csi-vsan/vsphere-cloud-controller-manager.yaml csi-vsan/vsphere-config-secret.yaml
+The following yaml files must be customized to reflect your environment: csi-vsan/storage-class.yaml csi-vsan/vsphere-cloud-controller-manager.yaml csi-vsan/vsphere-config-secret.yaml